 The Harvard Educational Review (HER) accepts contributions from researchers, scholars, policy makers, practitioners, teachers, students, and informed observers in education and related fields.
 In addition to publishing original empirical and theoretical research, HER welcomes articles that present reflective accounts of educational activities from settings in the United States and abroad.
-Across all submissions, HER encourages authors to discuss how their identity and positionality may have shaped their research agenda, choice of methods, process of collecting and analyzing data, and the discussion of findings.
+Across all submissions, HER encourages authors to discuss how their identity and positionality may have shaped their research agenda, choice of methods, process of collecting and analyzing data, and the findings.
 Given that HER’s readership is broad, we advise that authors tailor their manuscripts for a generalist audience.
-We encourage the submission of manuscripts that take a social justice-oriented approach to exploring issues in education.

 It is the policy of HER to consider for publication only manuscripts that are not simultaneously being considered elsewhere, or that have already been published.
 To this end, HER requires that authors remove manuscripts from publicly available websites before submission.